ZachEsenbock/codex/codex-rs/taskflow/README.md

 When routing occurs, the runner records a `routed` event (see Events below) and pushes a small banner line into both source and target streams (visible in the dashboard scrollback).

+Routing to future‑wave agents:

+- If a routed message targets an agent that has not started yet, the runner spools the message for delivery when that agent begins.
+- Spool persistence: messages are appended under the run directory so they survive long runs and restarts:

+  `~/.codex/task-runs/<run_id>/spool/<target_task_id>.txt`

+- On agent start, any spooled lines for that task are injected before consuming child output.
+After successful delivery, the in‑memory and on‑disk spools are cleared.

 Example banner text (source/target panes):

 - Source: `» routed to <task_id> (<N> bytes)`
 - Target: `» routed from <task_id> (<N> bytes)`

+UI visibility:

+- The sidebar and pane headers show a `↔ <count>` indicator per agent reflecting peer messages routed to or from that agent during the run.

 Tip: You can paste a routed block directly into a paused composer to send a message on behalf of the focused agent.